“There was rationing. And it wasn’t fun.”

-Vivid memories and tales from the past helped history come alive for Fay’s ninth graders this winter, when they partnered with local senior citizens for a day of storytelling and sharing.
+Vivid memories and tales from the past helped history come alive for Fay’s ninth graders earlier this year, when they partnered with local senior citizens for a day of storytelling and sharing.

-Then, the seventeen seniors who came to share their expertise were peppered with questions from the students: What was the most important world event that took place during your childhood?
+The seventeen senior citizens who shared their stories were peppered with questions from the students: What was the most important world event that took place during your childhood?
 What do you remember reading about in newspapers and hearing on the radio?
 What musicians did you listen to when you were our age?

 The seniors’ stories were lively and covered a variety of topics: victory gardens and rationing, an escape from WWII Belgium, the day when President Kennedy was assassinated, and bomb shelter drills, just to name a few.
 One senior citizen even brought in his slide rule to share as a hands-on example of how much technology has changed since his childhood!

 While the students were fascinated by these first-person historical accounts, the learning was by no means one-sided.
-As the morning progressed, the seniors were eager to ask their own questions of the students and intensely curious about the lives of our ninth graders, many of whom are boarders from across the United States and around the world.
-You could hear seniors asking the students (who hail from as far away as Hong Kong, Mexico, and Kazakhstan) about what it's like to be a boarder so far from home, what it's like to be a teenager in the United States today, and their opinions about American politics.
+As the morning progressed, the seniors were eager to ask their own questions of the students and intensely curious about the lives of the ninth graders, many of whom were boarders from across the United States and around the world.
+Seniors asked the students what felt like to be a boarder so far from home, what it is like to be a teenager in the United States today, and their opinions about American politics.

 Sharing Through Song